mackenly/docker-wyze-plug-api/README.md

 An overview of the Docker variables used:
 - USERNAME: Your Wyze username
 - PASSWORD: Your Wyze password
+- API_KEY: The API key given to you by Wyze from the [Developer API Console](https://developer-api-console.wyze.com/#/apikey/view), it will only show once, so make sure you save it.
+Note: This is not the same as the KEY which is used to authenticate incoming requests to your API.
+- KEY_ID: The KEY ID given to you by Wyze from the [Developer API Console](https://developer-api-console.wyze.com/#/apikey/view)
 - TOTP: The totp key given to you by Wyze when you configure an authenticator app (this program acts like an authenticator app, don't worry you can still use your authenticator app)
 - ALWAYS_REFRESH: Always refresh the token each time a request is made?
 Defaults to True. *(optional)*
 - KEY: A short key used to authenticate incoming requests to provide a small amount of security.
 Defaults to "mykey". *(optional)*